Jeimilitza/Event-Management-Software/README.md

 # Event-Management-Software
-This project aims to create a software app for inputting, storing, and displaying dated events, offering reminders for upcoming appointments, and providing weather forecasts for specified cities, ensuring data persistence between program runs.
+The aim of this project is to develop a software application that allows users to input and store dated events and appointments.
+These entries are saved and retained between program runs for future use and can be displayed in chronological order.
+The program also provides reminders for approaching appointments and offers weather predictions for specified cities upon user request.